Paternity and Child Support Notices

 What if I signed an affidavit but I do not think I am the child's father?

-A person who signs a paternity affidavit can rescind or cancel the affidavit by filling out a new form "cancellation" affidavit from the Iowa Department of Public Health and filing it with the State Registrar.
-The cancellation affidavit must be filed within 60 days of the day the form was signed by you or the mother OR within 20 days after you are served with court documents about the custody or support of the child (divorce, custody or child support would all count).
-You must file the cancellation affidavit before whichever of these deadlines happens sooner.
+A person who signs a paternity affidavit can rescind or cancel the affidavit by filling out a cancellation/rescission affidavit from the Iowa Department of Public Health and filing it with the State Registrar.
+The cancellation/rescission affidavit must be filed within 60 days of the day the form was signed by you or the mother OR within 20 days after you are served with court documents about the custody or support of the child (divorce, custody or child support would all count).
+You must file the cancellation/rescission affidavit before whichever of these deadlines happens sooner.
 This means that the most time you will ever have to cancel your paternity affidavit is 60 days from when the paternity affidavit is signed.

 For example, if you sign a paternity affidavit and after two years, the child's mother files a court proceeding for child support, your deadline to cancel the affidavit ended 60 days after you signed the paternity affidavit and you can no longer cancel it.
 However, if you sign the paternity affidavit and two days later, Child Support Recovery Unit attempts to set up child support, you only have 20 days from the day that you are served with notice of the child support proceeding to cancel your paternity affidavit.
 There may be a cost involved with filing the cancellation form.